Economic crisis threatens Russia's most secure state jobs

 HOW DEEP?

 Even the Defence Ministry may not be fully protected.
-RBC quoted sources in the Finance Ministry as saying defense would miss out on 26.9 billion rubles this year, a cut of only around 1 percent but a reversal of a trend of big annual increases under Putin.
+RBC quoted sources in the Finance Ministry as saying defence would miss out on 26.9 billion roubles this year, a cut of only around 1 percent but a reversal of a trend of big annual increases under Putin.

 A Finance Ministry spokeswoman said work on revising the budget was not yet complete and it did not comment on interim plans.